 Banco General (Overseas), Inc. provides two types of deposit accounts: savings accounts, which earn interest at rates historically below the average ratio paid on time deposits, and time deposits, with maturities ranging from 30 days to 1 year.
-As of December 31, 2022, the ratio of primary liquid assets to total deposits was 99.32% and the ratio of primary liquid assets to total deposits from clients (excluding deposits with parent company) was 597.45%.
+As of December 31, 2023, the ratio of primary liquid assets to total deposits was 98.41% and the ratio of primary liquid assets to total deposits with parent company) was 1070.23%.

-The main source of funding of the Bank is its parent company (Banco General, S.A.) that represents 83.88% of total deposits.
+The main source of funding of the Bank is its parent company (Banco General, S.A.) that represents 90.80% of total deposits.
 Banco General, S.A. invests part of its liquidity in Banco General Overseas; and, therefore, these funds must be invested in high quality liquid assets.